 Spring Branch, a small creek and spring that runs through the middle of Old Fort Park has historically been an impaired stream until about ten years ago when Murfreesboro’s Water Resources Department worked with Murfreesboro Parks and Recreation (MPRD) to change the management strategy of the riparian zone surrounding the creek.
 The simple practice of leaving an un-mowed 20-foot vegetative buffer along either side of the creek improved the water quality dramatically.
 The Natural Resource team has developed plans to improve upon this original work by developing an approximately 7-acre restored Oak Savanna system around the riparian zone, remove the invasive species that have inundated the riparian zone and install native riparian species conducive to our region.

 In 2018, an active member of the local Quail Forever chapter and board member of the Water Resources Department approached MPRD about installing a native pollinator plot in one of the unused open areas on City property.
 The Natural Resource team took up the task.
-Two growing seasons of site preparation will conclude in the winter of 2020-2021.
+Two growing seasons of site preparation concluded in the winter of 2020-2021.
 Native grass and herbaceous wildflower seeds were sown in December, 2020.
 This project was made possible by the City of Murfreesboro’s Parks & Recreation Department, Quail Forever, Rutherford County CROP, and the TWRA.
 Native seed is purchased from Roundstone Native Seed Co, providing regionally appropriate seed.

 Murfree Springs Wetlands